devadvance/smsbackupreader/README.md

 SMS Backup Reader
 =================

-This program is designed to read the XML backup files produced by the Android app SMS Backup & Restore by Ritesh.
+This Java program is designed to read the XML backup files produced by the Android app SMS Backup & Restore by Ritesh.
+Works on any Java-supported platform (Windows, OS X, Linux, etc.).

+See releases for binary downloads.

 Instructions: http://devadvance.com/sms-backup-reader/